mhmadip/flutterintro/README.md

 # starting

-A new Flutter project.
+An Flutter Intro project for OOP students of TIU in IT Dept.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for OOP students towards learning Flutter applications with simple OOP level.

 A few resources to get you started if this is your first Flutter project: